SiGe/janus/README.md

 ## Experiments

 To run the experiments, first run make, then go to the script folder and execute the relevant experiments.
-Here we discuss a summary of each of the
-experiments:
+Here are the mappings between the experiments and the figures in the paper:

 - Figure 7-a: 15-static-many.sh
 - Figure 7-b: 02-dynamic-experiment.sh